The quadric flat torus theorem: Quadric Complexes

+\begin{note} The only metric we make use of in this paper is the graph metric.
+However, we will often blur the distinction between a complex $X$ and its $0$-skeleton $X^0$.
+For example, when writing ``$G$ acts isometrically on $X$'' it should be understood that the action of $G$ on $X$ restricts to an action by isometries on $X^0$.
+Denoting the graph metric on a subcomplex $A$ by $d_A$, we say ``$A\subset X$ is isometrically embedded'' to mean the map $(A^0, d_A)\to (X^0,d)$ induced by inclusion is an isometric embedding. \end{note}

-A \emph{disc diagram} (or just \emph{diagram}) in $X$ is a map $D\to X$ from a finite, contractible 2-complex $D$ with a fixed embedding in the 2-sphere $D\subset S^2$.
+\begin{defn}[Disk diagrams] A \emph{disk diagram} (or just \emph{diagram}) in $X$ is a map $D\to X$ from a finite, contractible 2-complex $D$ with a fixed embedding in the 2-sphere $D\subset S^2$.
 This embedding induces a cell structure on $S^2$ with a 2-cell $C_\infty\defeq S^2-D$.
 The \emph{boundary cycle} $\partial_c D\to D$ is the attaching map of $C_\infty$.
 The \emph{area} $\Area(D)$ of a diagram $D\to X$ is the number of 2-cells in $D$. \end{defn}

-\begin{defn} \defnlabel{quadric} A \defterm{locally quadric complex} is a square complex $X$ satisfying the following conditions. \begin{enumerate} \item \itmlabel{imm} The attaching map of every square is an immersion. \item \itmlabel{piec3} Any disc diagram in $X$ of the form of the domain of the fold map factors through the fold map.
-The \defterm{fold map} is described in \Figref{foldmap}. \item \itmlabel{rep2} For any disc diagram in $X$ of the form of the left-hand side of \Figref{repl2} with immersed boundary, there is a disc diagram in $X$ of the form on the right with the same boundary path. \item \itmlabel{rep3} For any disc diagram in $X$ of the form of the left-hand side of \Figref{repl3} with immersed boundary, there is a disc diagram in $X$ of one of the forms on the right with the same boundary path. \end{enumerate} A \defterm{quadric complex} is a simply-connected locally quadric complex. \end{defn}
+\begin{defn} \defnlabel{quadric} A \defterm{locally quadric complex} is a square complex $X$ satisfying the following conditions. \begin{enumerate} \item \itmlabel{imm} The attaching map of every square is an immersion. \item \itmlabel{piec3} Any diagram in $X$ of the form of the domain of the fold map factors through the fold map.
+The \defterm{fold map} is described in \Figref{foldmap}. \item \itmlabel{rep2} For any diagram in $X$ of the form of the left-hand side of \Figref{repl2} with immersed boundary, there is a diagram in $X$ of the form on the right with the same boundary path. \item \itmlabel{rep3} For any diagram in $X$ of the form of the left-hand side of \Figref{repl3} with immersed boundary, there is a diagram in $X$ of one of the forms on the right with the same boundary path. \end{enumerate} A \defterm{quadric complex} is a simply-connected locally quadric complex. \end{defn}

 Condition~\defnitmref{quadric}{piec3} implies that no two squares have the same attaching map.
-Conditions \defnitmref{quadric}{rep2} and \defnitmref{quadric}{rep3} are nonpositive curvature requirements having important consequences for disc diagrams in locally quadric complexes.
+Conditions \defnitmref{quadric}{rep2} and \defnitmref{quadric}{rep3} are nonpositive curvature requirements having important consequences for diagrams in locally quadric complexes.

 Quadric complexes are similar in nature to systolic complexes.
 This is especially apparent in the presentation given by Wise \cite{Wise:2003}.
 Wise also introduces ``generalized $(p,q)$-complexes'' which encompass systolic complexes as a subclass of generalized $(3,6)$-complexes and quadric complexes as a subclass of generalized $(4,4)$-complexes \cite{Wise:2003}.